 - Innovation management (open innovation, innovation KPI development, creativity tools & methodologies)

 - Technology management (portfolio methods, technology intelligence, technology evaluation, balanced scorecard, option mapping, etc.)

 - Design management (design for assembly, platforming, modularization)

-- System engineering (requirements engineering, life cycle management, interface definition and control, work breakdown structure development)
+- System engineering (requirements engineering, life cycle management, interface definition and control, work breakdown structure)

 - Supply chain management (supply chain mapping, make or buy)

 - Technology enterprise (industry-university collaborations, technology venturing & incubation)

 - BSc.
 Mechanical engineering, University of Houston, USA

 - MSc.
 Petroleum engineering, New Mexico Institute of Mining and Technology, USA